LeoBlanchette/switchboardtechservices.com/content/posts/offline-tech-toolkit/index.md

 By building out a toolkit that doesn’t depend on "always on" services — by combining ham radio, LoRa mesh, Linux systems, and solid analog gear — you shift from dependence to **capability**.
 You become a node of resilience, not a passive consumer of infrastructure.

-If you’d like, I can also generate a **checklist PDF** (or image) version of this article so folks can print it out for field use.
-Do you want me to do that next?
-::contentReference[oaicite:4]{index=4}